SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-ui.md

 - Installing and configuring the SharePoint Modernization center site
 - Enabling the page transformation UI for the site collections that need it

-These steps are semi-automated via scripts and PnP site templates: checkout the [Page Transformation UI deployment guide](https://aka.ms/sppnp-pagetransformationui-deployment) for step-by-step guidance and check out below video to learn how to set up the page transformation UI solution.
+Checkout the [Page Transformation UI deployment guide](https://aka.ms/sppnp-pagetransformationui-deployment) for step-by-step guidance and check out below video to learn how to set up the page transformation UI solution.

 > [!Video https://www.youtube.com/embed/DK8YMRRyPgw]

+## Upgrading from the preview release to the beta release

+Upgrading from preview to beta is easy as explained in the [upgrade guide](https://aka.ms/sppnp-pagetransformationui-upgrade).

 ## Page Transformation UI high level architecture